 What is the difference between a running vest, pack and backpack?

-The terms to describe a small running backpack are generally used interchangeably – many people choose to call them running hydration packs (or backpacks) and others call them running hydration vests, or simply running vests.
-We refer to them in these ways in our content.
+The terms to describe a small running backpack are generally used interchangeably – many people choose to call them hydration packs (or backpacks) and others call them hydration vests, or simply running vests.

 How to choose the best running pack for you

-Firstly, and most importantly, having a good-fitting, comfortable running hydration pack is almost as important as having a comfortable pair of shoes on – if it’s uncomfortable then the whole running experience is less enjoyable – nobody wants to run around with an uncomfortable pack that moves around or is difficult to access on-the-go.
+Firstly, and most importantly, having a good-fitting, comfortable hydration pack is almost as important for running as having a comfortable pair of shoes on.

-Other considerations when choosing a good running hydration pack are its:
+Other considerations when choosing a good running hydration pack are: